petelind/iexBee/README.md

 pip install -R requirements.txt
 ```

-2. Contact denis_petelin at epam.com to get IEX token to connect to the datasource.
+2. Contact denis_petelin at epam.com to get an IEX token to connect to the data source.
 3. Set the following environment variables:
 API_TOKEN=pk_ABCDEF;
 TEST_ENVIRONMENT=True;